Skip to main content

 Multi-layered security systems are put in place for today’s services that allow users to share business files in the cloud, and the right platform will have in-house security experts working tirelessly to build defense systems that preemptively safeguard users’ data from any possible security risks.
 Also consider that files stored solely on a computer or external drive can be considered more at risk because if the device is stolen, so is all of the stored data.
 Files living in the cloud, however, can be remotely deleted or moved by an authorized user if need be.

 Another common misconception about the cloud file sharing process is that more data breaches occur in the cloud than anywhere else.
 The fact is, attacks can occur just as easily in on-premise hosting as in the cloud.
-In fact, on-premise is more vulnerable to malware and botnets, according to Alert Logic.
+In fact, on-premise is more vulnerable to malware and botnets, according to Alert LogicExternal LinkThis link leads to an external website and will open in a new tab.
 Just because a file is stored in the cloud does not imply it is open to unauthorized individuals or more vulnerable to a leak or attack.
 Again, trusted cloud file storage providers have thorough security measures in place for users to ensure their files are guarded against such attacks.

 Many enterprises worry about the difficulty of maintaining cloud security standards, which plays into the myth that on-premise data storage is somehow safer because it’s “easier” to control.
 Believing this myth can have unfavorable consequences, as refusing to adopt a super-secure cloud hosting service for sensitive data could mean using outdated technologies are not always compatible with modern security functions.
 Yes, learning and implementing new technologies and best practices can take time.
 However, it’s in the best interest of any business operating in the 21st century to do so, not only to stay apprised of faster and more capable software, but also to ensure the systems used are actually keeping files safe.